bagisto/bagisto-docs/docs/1.x/introduction/installation.md

 -  What is your database password?:
 ```

-# Start using Bagisto
+# Start Using Bagisto

 ### On a production server

-- Go to your domain for example:
+- Open your domain on the browser.</br> For example:
     - `https://example.com/`
     - `https://localhost/bagisto/public`
     - `https://example.com/public`